ronakrm/ronakrm.github.io/_drafts/interpretability-science/interpretability-science.md

 \end{aligned}$$

 The expectation (or sum) in the middle term cannot be distributed because the sample $i$ is not independent for both losses.
 These are exactly those _correlated samples_ that we had to worry about when moving to squared difference!
+Put another way, we should be careful not to take our means too early!

 ### One Value is Not Enough